 Why Join the Adventure (JtA)?
-JtA is a community of like-minded people, who are interested in experiencing life and making a positive mark on the world.
+JtA is a community interested in experiencing life and making a positive impact.

 This means embracing new experiences, pushing boundaries, and being up for the challenge.
 It’s also about seeking out the thrill of the adventure, taking the road less travelled, and appreciating the journey.
 “The world is one big adventure – DARE to go there!®”